Dr William McLean

 - Understanding endodontic biofilms, inter-kingdom relationships within them, and managing them to prepare for regeneration

 - Orchestrating cellular invasion and organisation in regeneration

-- Dr Will McLean – Senior Clinical Lecturer in Restorative Dentistry (Dental School)
+- Dr Will McLean – Senior Clinical Lecturer/Honorary Consultant in Endodontics (Dental School)

 - Professor Gordon Ramage – Professor of Microbiology (Dental School)

-- Dr Chris Nile - Senior Lecturer in Oral Biosciences (Dental School)
+- Dr Chris Nile - Senior Lecturer in Oral Biology (School of Dental Sciences, Newcastle University)

 - Professor Matthew Dalby - Professor of Cell Engineering (Institute of Molecular Cell and Systems Biology)